 - Report to the Town Hall to submit the documents

-A partnership between the Municipality and Nexkemia allows the recovery of polystyrene; a plastic that is not accepted in the blue bin.
+A partnership between the Municipality and Nexkemia allows the recovery of white and clean expanded polystyrene (styrofoam used for packaging of electronic and household appliances, coffee cups, coolers, etc.), a plastic that is not accepted in the blue bin.